Heading to Gillman Barracks? Immerse yourself in art, dining and drinking experiences, and fun events for the family.

 The Naked Finn, 39 Malan Road, Singapore 109442

-A recent addition to the dining scene at Gillman Barracks, Hopscotch is a grilled food paradise serving locally crafted cocktails.
+Hopscotch is a grilled food paradise serving locally crafted cocktails.
 With a simple concept of providing diners with good food and great vibes, this eatery is the perfect spot for a chill evening.
+Get a delightful flight of flavours with blends of old and new with the cocktail menu, crafted with modern techniques.
+Plus, vibe out to live music on Friday nights with acoustic sets by duo Cynthia and Linus.

 Hopscotch, 45 Malan Road, Singapore 109455